 The Moto E5 Plus has a 12MP camera with an f/2.0 aperture and a 1.25um pixel size.
 The camera is aided by an LED flash, phase detection autofocus, and laser autofocus.
 One factor to bring up is that it does not output photos in RAW (uncompressed image files), so we will be working with JPEGs instead.
-This is a limiting factor and you could get better results with RAW files, but again, we are working with what we have.
+This is a limiting factor, and you could get better results with RAW files, but again, we are working with what we have.

-Product photography test
+Product photography camera test

-Yes, the Moto E5 Plus shot does look more white, but color accuracy is inferior.
+Yes, the Moto E5 Plus shot looks more white, but color accuracy is inferior.
 The green logo is too dark and saturated, as is the orange button and the phone’s body color.
 This is because the phone’s software will play with the contrast and saturation (among many other things) before it gives you a compressed JPEG.
 This leaves you less room to play with in post-processing.

-But as I mentioned above, I am being critical and really looking into the image.
+As I mentioned above, I am being critical and really looking into the image.
 It would be hard to tell either of the Moto E5 Plus photos were taken with a smartphone if there was nothing to compare them to.

-Phone HDR vs true HDR
+Phone camera HDR vs true HDR

-Whether phones do true HDR or not, results are never up to par.
+Whether phones do true HDR or not, results are never up to par.Edgar Cervantes

 Essentially, HDR accomplishes a balanced exposure throughout the frame.
 This is done by shooting multiple images at different shutter speeds.
 The idea is that each photo will expose for different light levels.
 This image conglomerate is then merged, becoming a single photo with much more information in both the bright and dark sections.

 Whether phones actually follow this process or not, the truth is results are rarely up to par.
 I decided to compare the Moto E5 Plus’ built-in HDR feature against some “real” HDR photos for this section.
 I took multiple shots with the Moto E5 Plus, merged them in Lightroom, and edited the results.